-2015-16 saw GIB take The intention to inject private significant steps towards capital into GIB was signalled when a change of ownership the organisation was in its infancy and is intended to bring important and a move into the advantages.
+The intention to inject private capital into GIB was signalled when the organisation was in its infancy and is intended to bring important advantages.
 It will give us a stable long-term funding strategy; it will allow us to borrow; and it will free us from state aid constraints thereby enabling us to invest in the full range of the UK's green infrastructure projects.
 Taken together, these advantages mean that privatisation gives us the foundation for creating an even greater green impact.